 Permission to drop courses after the deadline may be granted only in exceptional circumstances.

 At any time after the add deadline and before the close of business on the last day of instruction for the term approval may be granted upon petition by the student and certification by an appropriate authority that, due to unexpected circumstances beyond the student’s control, one or more courses should be dropped.
-The circumstances may include illness, serious personal problems, an accident, a death in the immediate family, a large and necessary increase in working hours, or other situations deemed to be of equal gravity.
+The circumstances may include an increase in work hours, health (medical, accident, mental, emotional), a death in the immediate family, a serious personal problem, or other situations deemed to be of equal gravity.
 The petition must be approved by the appropriate dean and, in addition, by the appropriate committee of the faculty of the student’s college or school or the appropriate subcommittee of the Graduate Council.
 The faculty committee may authorize an administrative officer to act on its behalf, but at least once each quarter the committee should receive and review a summary of the actions taken in its name.
 An undergraduate student is permitted to drop a course subsequent to the drop deadline even if doing so would reduce that student’s study list below 12 units, but such a student no longer can be certified as a full-time student.

 To add a course after the 12th day of instruction, department approval is required (the deans have delegated the approval of late adds to academic departments), in addition to a $3.00 fee.
 If the late add is approved, the department will issue the student a PTA number so that the student may add the course using Schedule Builder.
 These PTAs are effective beginning the 13th day of instruction and late adds with PTA may continue until the last day of instruction.
 PTAs issued during the last three days of instruction must be used by the last day of instruction.
 Students wishing to add a course after the deadline will need to submit a Retroactive Change Petition.